SJ5017S - Publishing and the Book part 2 (2023/24)

 Prior learning requirements

-The second half of the module takes students through the commercial processes of literary publishing today from author to reader (LO1/LO2), and on the basis of guest speaker presentations and studio discussion students initiate, refine and produce publishing projects (LO3/LO4) focussing on a given aspect of the industry (LO5).
-Where possible students may also undertake placements in industry contexts (LO5).
+The module takes students through the commercial processes of literary publishing today from author to reader (LO1/LO2), and on the basis of guest speaker presentations and studio discussion students initiate, refine and produce publishing projects (LO3/LO4) focussing on a given aspect of the industry (LO5).

 Balance of independent study and scheduled teaching activity